Exponentially Faster Massively Parallel Maximal Matching: Introduction

-The algorithm edge-samples the graph, randomly partitions the vertices into disjoint subsets, and finds a greedy maximal matching within the induced subgraph of each partition.
 This partitioning is useful since each induced subgraph can be sent to a different machine.
-We show that if we commit the edges of each of these greedy matchings to the final output, the vertex degrees in the residual graph are drastically dropped.
 Czumaj \etal{}~\cite{DBLP:conf/stoc/CzumajLMMOS18} had conjectured that a variant of this algorithm might work and left its analysis as one of their main open problems:\footnote{A more detailed variant of the algorithm was also described in the following TCS+ talk by Artur Czumaj (starts from 1:03:23): \url{https://youtu.be/eq0jwAnJu9c?t=3803}.} \begin{quotation} ``{\em Finally, we suspect that there is a simpler algorithm for the problem {\normalfont [...]} by simply greedily matching high-degree vertices on induced subgraphs {\normalfont [...]} in every phase.
+Unfortunately, we do not know how to analyze this kind of approach.}'' \cite{DBLP:conf/stoc/CzumajLMMOS18} \end{quotation}

+We are not able to show that the simple process proposed by Czumaj \etal{}~\cite{DBLP:conf/stoc/CzumajLMMOS18} would work directly.
+However, we show something almost as powerful: the process significantly reduces the total number of edges of the residual graph \emph{in expectation}.
+By adding a few post-processing steps (see Algorithm~\ref{alg:leftoververtices} in Section~\ref{sec:leftoververtices} later), we can ensure that the maximum degree of the residual graph gets reduced significantly and with high probability.

-Unfortunately, we do not know how to analyze this kind of approach.}'' \cite{DBLP:conf/stoc/CzumajLMMOS18} \end{quotation} We summarize our results and their implications in Section~\ref{sec:results} and give a high-level overview of the analysis in Section~\ref{sec:highlevel}.
+We summarize our results and their implications in Section~\ref{sec:results} and give a high-level overview of the analysis in Section~\ref{sec:highlevel}.